MattWis/Bewitched_Galleons/README.md

 There are two coins, the Dark Lord and the Death Eater.

-When the Dark Lord is updated, by phsically moving it into position, the Dark Lord transmits a time and a date.
+When the Dark Lord is updated, by physically moving it into position, the Dark Lord transmits a time and a date.

-The Death Eaters heat up and display that information when it is transmited, by physically moving into the correct position.
+The Death Eaters display that information when it is transmited, by physically moving into the correct position.

 For communication, the RFM23BP is used, for high power, long range signal.